kierandidi/kdidi_webpage/tools/_posts/bio-blender.md

 - pink: boolean
 - grey: float

-If they have a dot in the middle, this means they can take a filed as input.
+If they have a dot in the middle, this means they can take a field as input.
 ## Spin right round - DNA in Blender